dtjv/dtjv.github.io/content/posts/excerpts-with-gatsby-and-mdx.md

 ## Wrap-up

-This implementation works like a charm - given the one rule that Markdown authors cannot include a React component in the excerpt.
+This implementation works like a charm.👍 There is one rule to follow - Markdown authors cannot include a React component in the excerpt.
 I can live with that.